nasa-gibs/gibs-api-docs/docs/gis-usage.md

 ![ArcGIS Online, Add Layer](img/AGOL-AddLayer.png)

 * Change the data type to a WMS OGC Web Service
-* Paste one of the GIBS WMS endpoints (e.g., [WGS84 / Geographic](https://gibs.earthdata.nasa.gov/wms/epsg4326/best/wms.cgi) into the "URL" field and press the "Get Layers" button
+* Paste one of the [GIBS WMS endpoints](/access-basics/#ogc-web-map-service-wms) (e.g., [WGS84 / Geographic](https://gibs.earthdata.nasa.gov/wms/epsg4326/best/wms.cgi) (e.g., [WGS84 / Geographic](https://gibs.earthdata.nasa.gov/wms/epsg4326/best/wms.cgi) into the "URL" field and press the "Get Layers" button
 * Deselect all of the layers (upper left "square") and select a layer you'd like to add

 ![ArcGIS Online, Add Layer from web](img/AGOL-AddLayer2.png)